hangxingliu/canvas-datagrid-patch/docs/draw/README.md

+---
+author: Liu Yue (@hangxingliu)
+updatedAt: 2022-02-12
+---
-# How the Grid be Draw
+# How the grid is drawn

 This document was written based on [version 4.2](https://github.com/TonyGermaneri/canvas-datagrid/tree/4e1e3dbe7ba70a3367bcefa38188af70cbb9f40f)

-Most rendering codes of this component are located in `lib/draw.js`.
+Most rendering code of this component are located in `lib/draw.js`.
 If you are the first time to read this file, you can start reading this file from the line, which defines function `self.draw`.
 (Find it by searching `self.draw =` in your editor)

-The codes in `self.draw` function are the rendering process.
+The code in `self.draw` function are the rendering process.
 And there are many util functions above this function.

 You can see this function contains more than 2000 lines in your editor,